a-b365/learnX.ai/README.md

 ## Introduction
 ## Goals
 ## Contributors
-The contributor of the project is Amir Bhattarai. [www.linkedin.com/in/amir-bhattarai-1170511ab][Linkedin Profile]
+The contributor of the project is Amir Bhattarai.
+[www.linkedin.com/in/amir-bhattarai-1170511ab]
 ## Project Architecture